The question I asked myself over and over again when I decided to form my company and make my own mouthpiece line was:

 My intention for designing my own mouthpiece line after 30+ years of playing on and selling the finest vintage mouthpieces, was NOT TO COPY what has come before me, but to learn from that and make what I consider to be better playing mouthpieces.
 To offer players today a truly REFRESHING alternative to the same old pieces we have come accustomed to.
 Now thats not saying many of those aren’t good players because many can be, but I wanted to make pieces that I felt played better for what I was looking for as a player…BECAUSE FOR ME, IT’S ALL ABOUT THE SOUND!!!!!

 My deepest feelings are that saxophonists today deserve NEW MOUTHPIECE DESIGNS rather than all the copycats of vintage mouthpieces that are over-flooding the marketplace.
 Its the same old hype over and over again, about how somebody had the greatest model of this and that, and how they’re making the best copy from it.
 You know…somebody had 10 of the same model and some mouthpiece guy took all the “important” measurements from the best parts all of his greatest versions of some specific vintage mpc models to make some “holy grail” mouthpiece.
-Aren’t you tired of that pathetic hype???? …..I certainly am.
-They get a good blowing vintage piece and they copy it…end of story.
+Aren’t you tired of that pathetic HYPE???? …..I certainly am.
+They had a good blowing vintage piece and they copied it…end of story.

 Endless companies are copying Meyer Bros, Slant Sigs, Floridas, Guardalas, Double Rings, Resos, Brilharts, Dukoffs, Freddie Gregory, Soloists,Early Babbitts, etc…and doing everything they can do from a marketing point of view to get you to buy their mouthpieces.
 (Or I should say someones else’s mouthpieces with THEIR company name on it).
 They get all the top players to do a video for them, and tell you over and over again how special the original vintage piece they copied was, and how no one else could have one that good…oh, and that THEIR copy piece plays even better than the vintage one they copied.